parzivalhaliday/100-python-apps/filmdatabase/readme.md

 ```
 4. Enter the password you want to estimate the cracking time for.

+## Requirements

+- Python 3.x
+- No additional libraries or dependencies required.

 ## Features

 - **Get Movie Recommendation by Entering Movie Names**: Input three movie names, and the app suggests a movie based on the common genre of those movies.